ErikssonJ/Coproporphyrin-I/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### 2.3.1 Absorption

 The parameter value for  `Specific intestinal permeability`  was set to 0 to not include intestinal reabsorption.
-The solubility was obtained from DrugBank (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data))
+This was informed by non-successful parameter identification's going to very low values and fixing the parameter to the calculated one resulted in unreasonable fits and the fraction excreted to feces was not consistent with literature ([Section 2.2.1](#221-in-vitro-and-physicochemical-data)).
+The solubility was obtained from DrugBank (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)).

-The synthesis rate was modelled as a zero-order infusion over one year ([Mochizuki 2022](#5-references)).
+The synthesis rate was modelled as a zero-order infusion over one year into intracellularly in the liver.
+This was informed by first modelling a synthesis rate in MoBi according to the value stated in literature and then translating it into a zero-order infusion in PK-Sim ([Mochizuki 2022](#5-references)).

 ### 2.3.2 Distribution